wdmtech/enviricons/README.md

 ## Usage

-Publish the assets (the contents of the `/public` folder to your application using
+Publish the assets (the favicons themselves) to your application using:

 `php artisan asset:publish wdmtech/enviricons`

+Publish the config `enviricons.php` file using:

+`php artisan config:publish wdmtech/enviricons`

 You may include the default view provided directly in your main blade template like this: